 Metabolic disease is a widespread health issue that affects people with obesity and people without.
 There are only three ways to achieve metabolic wellness:

 Bariatric or metabolic surgery is an excellent treatment for metabolic disease that can cure the disease before it leads to other health problems like diabetes.
 Why wait until metabolic disease has deeply harmed your body to treat it?
 Metabolic surgery is very underused, and doctors should be using it as a preventative health measure for patients.

 Treatment Options at OCC

-At Obesity Control Center, we offer several different procedures for patients who are seeking weight loss as well as treatment for their diabetes, high blood pressure, high blood sugar, high cholesterol, and PCOS, as each patient is treated uniquely with their unique issues and desired results.
+At Obesity Control Center, we offer several different procedures for patients who are seeking weight loss as well as treatment for their metabolic disease, diabetes, high blood pressure, high blood sugar, high cholesterol, and PCOS, as each patient is treated uniquely with their unique issues and desired results.
 Read about the different procedures we offer to discover the best treatment for your condition.

 Improved Gastric Sleeve

 The IGS procedure is a signature procedure at Obesity Control Center.
 Maintaining its position as the most advanced and safest bariatric procedure, Improved Gastric Sleeve in Mexico has unprecedented results.